younited/sidekiq-retries/README.md

 [![Build Status](https://travis-ci.org/govdelivery/sidekiq-retries.svg?branch=master)](https://travis-ci.org/govdelivery/sidekiq-retries)

-This subclasses the stock Sidekiq retries middleware to give you some additional options to conditionally retry jobs irrespective of whether retries are enabled for the job.
+This subclasses the stock Sidekiq retries middleware so that you can

+* retry a job that has retries disabled (retry: 0 or retry: false)
+* abort (don't retry) a job that will otherwise retry by default

+but still have the job raise an exception so that you can observe that the job failed (by checking the logs, using sidekiq-failures, etc.).

+Don't use this as a replacement for making your jobs idempotent!

 ## Installation

 Add this line to your application's Gemfile:

     gem 'sidekiq-retries'

 ## Usage